-Module code: MWKF880 Semester 1 en 2 NQF-Level: 8a

-Title: Research Theory: Social Work

-- describe the nature, purpose and necessity of social work research; - explain the ethical aspects of social work research and to differentiate between the different roles of the social work researcher; - manage the research process in social work; - discuss the nature and purpose of the preliminary investigation; - apply the principles of sampling and the types of samples in practice; - differentiate between the various research designs and procedures and to apply them in practice; and - demonstrate an understanding of the nature and value of and measurement in social work research and apply the procedures of measurement.
+Module code: MWKF880 Semester 1 and 2 NQF-Level: 8a Title: Research Theory: Social Wo rk Module outcomes: Module outcomes: After the completion of this module the student should be able to: describe the nature, purpose and necessity of social work research; • explain the ethical aspects of social work research and to differentiate between the different roles of the social work researcher; manage the research process in social work; • discuss the nature and purpos se of the preliminary investiga tion;

+- apply the principles of sampling and the types of samples in practice; - differentiate between the various research designs and procedures and to apply them in practice; and - demonstrate an understanding of the nature and value of and measurement in social work research and apply the procedures of measurement.
-Module code: MWKK873 Semester1 en 2 NQF-Level: 8a

-Title: Mini-dissertation (Social Work - Child Protection)

-interpret research results and write a research proposal and a research report.
+Module code: MWKK873 Semester1 and 2 NQF-Level: 8a Title: Mini-dissertation (Social World Title: Mini-dissertation (Social Work - Child Protection) Module outcomes: Module outcomes: After the completion of this module the student should be able to: interpret research results and write a research proposal and a research report.
+Mode of delivery: Full-time / Part-time - Contact / Distance.
+Assessment methods: Internal and external evaluation according to NWU policy.

+Module code: MWKK874 Semester 1